Articles and fresh news from ExpoPlatform

 5. Implement a Capping On Resources

 Event resources are very limited.
-The best way to ensure that they are utilised well and at the same time transformed into an additional revenue stream is to associate a monetary value with the extra resources, especially for the ones deployed digitally.
+The best way to ensure they are utilised well and at the same time transformed into an additional revenue stream is to associate a monetary value with the extra resources, particularly for the ones deployed digitally.
 Event organisers can set a standard availability for various resources of their virtual event and levy charges if participants require more.
 For example, they may levy an additional team member cost on participating exhibitors (after a certain limit), or a cost for additional product listing or even for hosting webinars beyond a specified number.

 Adding a capping on the number of team members added or products listed can help